MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L01_PVA.md

 ### Task 1: Test your bot

-1. Click on the **Test bot** button located in the top-right corner of the screen if it is not already expanded.
+1. Check to see that the **Test bot** pane is visible on your screen.
+If it is not, click on the **Test bot** button located in the top-right corner of the screen.

 2. Turn on **Track between topics**.